-The Company's principal source of liquidity as at June 30, 2021 was cash and cash equivalents totaling \$4,192,497 (December 31, 2020 - \$2,083,665).
+The Company's principal source of liquidity as at September 30, 2021 was cash and cash equivalents totaling \$3,885,749 (December 31, 2020 - \$2,083,665).

-During the six months ended June 30, 2021, the Company's cash used through operating activities amounted to \$903,977 compared to cash used in operating activities of \$573,068 during the six months ended June 30, 2020, with the change attributable to exploration advances received from the Company's joint venture partners and increases in accounts receivable and prepaid expenses.
+During the nine months ended September 30, 2021, the Company's cash used through operating activities amounted to \$1,299,079 compared to cash used in operating activities of \$1,073,637 during the nine months ended September 30, 2020, with the increase attributable to higher project generation costs, administrative costs, partially offset by higher interest income from a higher cash balance and a change in non-cash working capital.

-During the six months ended June 30, 2021, the Company undertook a private placement, which was oversubscribed and issued 19,287,500 units at a price of \$0.16 per unit for gross proceeds of \$3,086,000.
-Except for purchasing its short-term investments with cash during the six months ended June 30, 2021, the Company's other investing activities were limited in both periods.

-The private placement undertaken during the six months ended June 30, 2021 along with the existing cash position, provide sufficient capital for the Company to meet its budgeted requirements in 2021.
+During the nine months ended September 30, 2021, the Company undertook a private placement, which was oversubscribed and issued 19,287,500 units at a price of \$0.16 per unit for gross proceeds of \$3,086,000.
+The private placement undertaken during the nine months ended September 30, 2021, along with the existing cash position, provide sufficient capital for the Company to meet its budgeted requirements in 2021.
 The Company will continue to explore appropriate financing routes which may include additional issuance of share capital; funding through additional joint ventures or strategic partnership; project debt; convertible securities; or other financial instruments.

-With the exception of interest earned on investments and operator fees earned for its role as the operator in Earn-In Agreements, the Company does not generate income and relies upon current cash resources and future financings to fund its ongoing business and exploration activities.
+With the exception of interest earned on its cash balance and operator fees earned for its role as the operator in Earn-In Agreements, the Company does not generate income and relies upon current cash resources and future financings to fund its ongoing business and exploration activities.

-As at the date of this MD&A, the Company has 101,602,501 common shares outstanding, 8,435,000 stock options granted at exercise prices ranging from \$0.12 to \$0.23, expiring between January 2022 and May 2026, and 15,681,738 share purchase warrants outstanding with exercise prices of \$0.20 and \$0.30 per share respectively; all expiring between December 2021 and February 2023.
-As at the date of this MD&A and with market value of the Company's common shares of \$0.21 per share, the exercise of all exercisable in-the-money stock options and warrants would result in additional cash proceeds for the Company of approximately \$410,000.
+As at the date of this MD&A, the Company has 101,749,296 common shares outstanding, 8,208,205 stock options granted at exercise prices ranging from \$0.12 to \$0.23, expiring between January 2022 and May 2026, and 15,681,738 share purchase warrants outstanding with exercise prices of \$0.20 and \$0.30 per share respectively; all expiring between December 2021 and February 2023.